 Dividing Stock Options

-Under California law, stock options that were issued during the marriage to either spouse can be considered community property, even if the date they are able to be exercised will not arrive until after the divorce will be finalized.
+Under California law, stock options that were issued during the marriage to either spouse can be considered community property, even if the date they are able to be exercised is not until after the divorce is finalized.
 We work hard to see that our clients receive the maximum benefit from any stock options that are considered part of the marital estate.

 Learn More About How We Can Help With Your Retirement Division Issues

-In addition to ensuring an accurate division of the retirement accounts, we can also help you with the preparation and filing of qualified domestic relations orders (QDROs) or other documents necessary to divide a particular type of account.
+In addition to ensuring an accurate division of retirement accounts, we can help you with preparing and filing qualified domestic relations orders (QDROs) or other documents necessary to divide a particular type of account.
 Schedule a free consultation with one of our lawyers by calling our office at 619-908-1495 or by sending us an email.